Charlotte, North Carolina: Religion

+According to the Pew Research Center, 73% of adults in the Charlotte Metro area identified as Christians in 2023–24.
+The four largest Christian denominations are Evangelical Protestants (33%), Mainline Protestants (15%), Historically Black Protestants (15%) and Catholics (7%).
+Within the Evangelical Protestants, the largest grouping are the Baptists.
+The Baptist Peace Fellowship of North America is headquartered in Charlotte.

 The largest Protestant church in Charlotte, by attendance, is Elevation Church, a Southern Baptist church founded by lead pastor Steven Furtick.
 The church has over 15,000 congregants at nine Charlotte locations.